thunks/thunks/README.md

 ### thunk.lift(fn)

-Returns a new function that accept `thunkable` arguments, the new function return a child thunk function

-Transform a `fn` function into a new function.
+`lift` comes from Haskell, it transform a sync function `fn` into a new async  function.
 This new function will accept `thunkable` arguments, evaluate them, then run as the original function `fn`.
+The new function return a child thunk function.

 ```js
 var thunk = require('../thunks.js')()